nicoDs96/Document-Similarity-using-Python-and-PySpark/README.md

 full description).Preprocessing consist of stopword removal, normalization, stemming.
 2. The next step is to build a search-engine index.
 First, we need to build an inverted index, and store it in a File.
 To Build an index that allows to perform proximity queries using the cosine-similarity measure we have choosen fast cosine similarity algorithm (check .ipynb for details).
-Then we have some query-processing code , which, given some terms it will bring the most related announcements.
+Then we have some query-processing code, which, given some terms it will bring the most related announcements.
 <br><br>
 Code is provided as a notebook, so we have either text and code with output.